Latent growth modeling: Background

 Although many applications of latent growth curve models estimate only initial level and slope components, more complex models can be estimated.
-Models with higher order components, e.g., quadratic, cubic, do not predict ever-increasing variance, but require more than two occasions of measurement.
+Models with higher order components, e.g., quadratic, cubic, do not predict even-increasing variance, but require more than two occasions of measurement.
 It is also possible to fit models based on growth curves with functional forms, often versions of the generalised logistic growth such as the logistic, exponential or Gompertz functions.
 Though straightforward to fit with versatile software such as OpenMx, these more complex models cannot be fitted with SEM packages in which path coefficients are restricted to being simple constants or free parameters, and cannot be functions of free parameters and data.
 Discontinuous models where the growth pattern changes around a time point (for example, is different before and after an event) can also be fit in SEM software.

 Similar questions can also be answered using a multilevel model approach.